Ideology of the Islamic State: Women and sex roles

 these worthless worldly sciences in the farthest mountains and the deepest valleys, ...
 She travels, intent upon learning Western lifestyle and sitting in the midst of another culture, to study the brain cells of crows, grains of sand and the arteries of fish!

 If instead she studies fiqh (Islamic jurisprudence), "there is with no need for her to flit here and there to get degrees and so on, just so she can try to prove that her intelligence is greater than a man's."

 The treatise decries Western feminism and the blurring of lines between the roles of each sex, which has caused Muslims to forget how to worship God properly.
 "Women are not presented with a true picture of man", and men have become emasculated.

 Equality for women is criticized on the grounds that Women gain nothing from the idea of their equality with men apart from thorns ...
 Under 'equality' they have to work and rest on the same days as men even though they have 'monthly complications' and pregnancies and so on, in spite of the nature of her life and responsibilities to their husband, sons and religion."

-Similarities with Revolutionary Marxism
+Comparisons to Revolutionary Marxism

-Various scholars have articulated the resemblance of the militant Islamist ideology of the Islamic State with revolutionary variants of Marxist doctrine.
-Major themes espoused by ideology of IS have been compared to various aspects of Marxist worldview such as opposition to the nation-state system, binary categorisations of human societies into oppressed and oppressor classes, advocacy of global revolution to overthrow the prevalent world system, belief in an ideologically dedicated vanguard to carry out the armed revolution, deterministic conceptualisation of history, negation of diplomatic engagement with opponents and emphasis on violent means to change the hostile world order rather than participating in internal reforms.
+Some authors have conceptualized similarities between the ideological aspects espoused by IS and the militant revolutionary strands of Marxist doctrine.
+Major themes espoused by IS have been compared to various aspects of Marxist worldview such as opposition to the nation-state system, binary categorisations of human societies into oppressed and oppressor classes, advocacy of global revolution to overthrow the prevalent world system, belief in an ideologically dedicated vanguard to carry out the armed revolution, deterministic conceptualisation of history, negation of diplomatic engagement with opponents and emphasis on violent means to change the hostile world order rather than participating in internal reforms.
+According to political scientist Massimo Ramaioli:"Al-Baghdadi was not unlike Lenin: leaders of an uncompromising vanguard, hellbent on the rejection of the incumbent historical bloc, ready to deploy violence to upend such order, zealots in their representation of the Enemy.
+The scientific truth adumbrated by an averred correct understanding of history granted both ISIS and the Bolsheviks brazen confidence and frightful resolve.
+It revealed in their ideology and attendant political praxis."